 Who are you targeting as cleaning company clients?

 A Cleaning or Janitorial business caters to two groups namely: Consumer and Commercial.
-The consumer domain consists of primarily residential maid services or various cleaning services needed by households on less frequent basis like window cleaning, carpet cleaning, etc. On the other hand, the commercial domain offers a wider range of Janitorial services targeting businesses rather than individual consumers.
+The consumer domain consists of primarily residential maid services or various cleaning services needed by households on less frequent basis like window cleaning, carpet cleaning, etc. On the other hand, the commercial market offers a wider range of Janitorial services targeting businesses rather than individual consumers.
 Due to personal choice and to specialize in one arena, you may want to concentrate on just one group.
-However, nothing stops you to cater to both domains.
+However, nothing stops you from targetting both residential and commercial.
 You can specialize in a certain cleaning job and decide to just operate at an individual level or you can grow big and build a team and decide to venture out into a variety of cleaning jobs.

 What qualifications or prerequisites are needed?